Morgyn/StreamingRust/README.md

   The drone system currently has no protection for hiding the map, so hide the game before using.

-  Harvesting bodies the skull will say "Skull of <STREAM NAME>" irrespective of streamermode.
+  Harvesting bodies the skull will say ```Skull of STREAM_NAME``` irrespective of streamermode.
 Either don't harvest bodies or hide the game when interacting with the skull or body.

 ## Protect your steam account
  Make sure you're offline